 The OptiConcept M papermaking concept represents fresh design and engineering innovations which add safety and usability.
 One standout example is the new walkway approach.
-All the tending side walkways are on one level, eliminating the need to walk up and down stairs and providing pleasant working environment for operators.
+All the tending side walkways are on one level, eliminating the need to walk up and downstairs and providing a pleasant working environment for operators.
 The drive side has spacious walkways which greatly improve accessibility and safety.
 Another differentiation element in the design is the machine’s simplified frame construction.
-Cantilevering beams are unnecessary and foundation loads between drive side and tending side are even.
+Cantilevering beams are unnecessary and foundation loads between the drive side and tending side are even.

 OptiConcept M’s overall machine dimensions and required machine hall space is reduced.
-The new, compact machine and process technology solutions require up to 40% less paper machine hall space.
+The compact machine and process technology solutions require up to 40% less paper machine hall space.
 The inherent savings in construction and installation have a positive impact on the total investment cost.

 The compact design and reduced amount of materials in paper machinery manufacturing also remarkably decrease the carbon footprint of the machine.
-Compact design reduces the environmental impact of the OptiConcept M.
+Compact design reduces the environmental impact of OptiConcept M.